-When the movie was in production at Cannon, before he feud and split of Golan-Globus, Michael Winner (director of the first three Death Wish movies) was slated to direct.
+- When the movie was in production at Cannon, before the feud and split of Golan-Globus, Michael Winner was slated to direct.
 When he dropped out and Golan-Globus split, John Stockwell would direct before being replaced by final director Albert Pyun.